kumar-ks/DockerPythonFlaskStatusPage/README.md

 ```

-## To build own image, to be able to add the monitoring requirements of stage 2:
+### To build own image:

+to be able to add the monitoring requirements of stage 2, and have it all on one image, the image needs more components.

 ```
 image: httpd:latest